axtcsq/G11T3/readme.txt

     Password: Password123!

 Create Pet Function:
 After uploading the pet, it is imperative that you commit and push the uploaded folder in "public/uploads", so that the other people using the website can see the picture

+Solely Rely on AI:
+-We used AI for CSS as we were not taught on it
+-We also made use of AI to help us find bugs & debug